nim-lang/Nim/doc/nimc.rst

 ``nimrtl``
 ----------

-The ``nimrtl`` library contains both Nim's memory manager as well as the full standard library.
+The ``nimrtl`` library contains both Nim's memory manager as well as significant section of the standard library (containing commonly used utilities).
 To generate the ``nimrtl`` library, first, create a file named ``build_nimrtl.nim``, and fill it with the following:

 .. code-block:: Nim